flaviaferrus/MotorControlPrediction/README.md

     - `utils_data_multiple.py` file with the defined functions for data exploration and preprocessing, for the whole data set, regarding subjects 25 to 36.
     - `utils_model.py` file with the defined functions for the optimization process, forward model, parameter fitting, as well as the simulation of the filtered trajectories, for a singular subject study.
     - `utils_model_multiple.py` file with the defined functions for the optimization process, forward model, parameter fitting, as well as the simulation of the filtered trajectories, for the whole data set, regarding subjects 25 to 36.
+- **Notebooks** folder: contains the notebooks where the code can also be implemented.